 Alternatively, the following are potential non-surrogate solutions to the breastfeeding problem for a kid delivered through surrogacy:

 Administration of lactation medicine

-Breast pumping needs to be started immediately after the cessation of hormonal therapy and the introduction of breast-milk producing medications.
-Gradually the frequency and duration of breast pumping increasing to support the eventual breast milk production.
-The intended mother needs to prepare herself for the baby’s arrival by maintaining compliance with the doctor’s instructions and guidance to induce lactation.
+Breast pumping should begin as soon as hormonal therapy is stopped and breast milk-producing medications are introduced.
+Breast pumping frequency and duration gradually increase to support eventual breast milk production.
+The intended mother must prepare for the baby’s arrival by following the doctor’s instructions and guidance to induce lactation.

 Initiate nursing to the neonate and supplement your milk

-At the initial stage, the milk production rate may not sufficient for the intended mother to completely sustain the neonate with the produced breast milk.
-In such circumstances, using of Supplemental Nursing System helps your baby to get enough milk to eat and fulfilled the requirement.
+At first, the intended mother’s milk production rate may be insufficient to completely sustain the neonate with the produced breast milk.
+In such cases, using a Supplemental Nursing System allows your baby to get enough milk to eat while also meeting the requirement.

-In this process, supplemental milk, which may obtain from a milk donor or surrogate milk which is collected by using a breast pump is poured into the container attached to the Supplemental Nursing System unit.
-Then the container is held in the mother’s chest and thus the baby can suck a sufficient quantity of milk from both the sources, i.e., mother’s breast milk, along with the milk stored in the Supplemental Nursing System container.
+In this procedure, supplemental milk obtained from a milk donor or surrogate milk obtained via a breast pump is poured into a container attached to the Supplemental Nursing System unit.
+The container is then placed on the mother’s chest, allowing the baby to suck milk from both sources, namely the mother’s breast milk and the milk stored in the Supplemental Nursing System container.

 Read Also: Challenges in Surrogacy Pregnancy.